Brand (play): Fifth act

-In the end, Brand protests the heavy plight lain upon him by his elders, and throws the key to the church into the fjord and makes for the mountain with the entire parish following him.
-He makes a speech, and urges the people to "lift their faith", to make their Christianity surge through their entire existence, and in a way make a "Church without limits" that is meant to embrace all sides of life.
-In the end, he states that they all shall be priests in the task of relieving all people in the country from mental thralldom.
-The other clergymen protest against this because they no longer have any sway over their flock.
-Brand is greatly loved and respected by the common people, but the test is in the end too hard.
-They are lured down to the valley again by the bailiff, who fakes news of great economic opportunity (a large amount of fish in the sea).
+Brand protests against the heavy plight lain upon him by his elders, throws the key to the church into the fjord and makes for the mountain with the entire parish following him.
+He urges the people to "lift their faith" and make a "Church without limits" that is meant to embrace all sides of life.
+Brand states that they all shall be priests in the task of relieving all people from thralldom.
+The other clergymen protest against this because they no longer have any sway over their flocks.
+Brand is greatly respected by the common people, but the test is in the end too hard.
+They are lured down to the valley again by the bailiff, who fakes news of great economic opportunity (a large quantity of fish in the sea).
 The same people who followed Brand, then chase him with stones in their hands.

 Brand is then left alone, struggling with doubt, remorse, and temptation, "the spirit of compromise".
-He does not yield to it, even when the spirit claims to be Agnes, something Brand doubts.
+He does not yield to it, even when the spirit claims to be Agnes.
 The spirit says that the fall of man forever closed the gates to Paradise, but Brand states that the road of longing is still open.
 Then the spirit flees and says: "Die!
 The world does not need you!".
-Brand meets Gerd again, who thinks she sees the saviour in him, and Brand denies this.
-At the very end of the play, Gerd takes him to the glacier, her personal church, and Brand recoils when understanding where he is, the "Ice-cathedral".
+Brand meets Gerd again, who thinks she sees the saviour in him, but Brand denies this.
+At the end of the play, Gerd takes him to the glacier, her personal church, and Brand recoils when understanding where he is, the "Ice-cathedral".
 He breaks down in tears.
 Gerd, who has been hunting the hawk from the start of the play, fires a shot at it, and lets loose a great avalanche, which in the end buries the entire valley.

-In his dying words at the end of the play, Brand screams out to God, asking, "Does not salvation consider the will of man?"
+In his dying words, Brand screams out to God, asking, "Does not salvation consider the will of man?"
 The final words are from an unknown voice: "He is the god of caritas."
-What this line means has been debated.
-One interpretation is that Brand left love out of his worldview.
-Another might be that, being the god of love, God does not forget Brand after all.